-In-Class Writing Assignments (130 points total, 13 assignments, 10 each)
+In-Class Writing Assignments (120 points total, 12 assignments, 10 each)

-Nine times during the semester, you will be asked to write about your own opinions, beliefs, values, and reflections about videos we will watch in class and/or "controversial" topics relevant to the issues of prejudice, discrimination, equality, and/or inequality.
-Some of the topics you may be asked to write about include racial profiling, same- sex marriages, and affirmative action.
-In addition to writing about your own values regarding these topics, you will also be asked to discuss the civic relevance of this topic for the "real" world.
-In other words, I want you to discuss what you think the implications are of each of these topics for people in general and for society as a whole.
+Throughout the semester, you will be asked to write about your own opinions, beliefs, values, and reflections about videos we will watch in class, "controversial" topics, and assigned readings relevant to the issues of prejudice, discrimination, equality, and/or inequality.
+Some of the topics you may be asked to write about include racial profiling, same-sex marriages, and affirmative action.
+I want you to discuss what you think the implications are of each of these topics for people in general and for society as a whole.